-Decorate your Christmas Tree in a truly traditional fashion with instructions from an authentic 19th C. magazine featuring a variety of holiday themes.
+Decorate your Christmas tree in a truly traditional fashion featuring a variety of holiday themes.
 For generations, Christmas has been the time to celebrate with friends and family, play in the snow with children, travel through winter wonderlands, relax around a fire, and prepare special meals with family and friends.
 For over a hundred years, this holiday involved extensive decorating inside and outside the home.
 Evergreens were strung over portieres, banisters, around fireplace mantels, and even along the borders of doors and windows.

 children made up little parties in search of moss,

 ferns, gravel, and bright-hued stones to be used in making a Christmas Putz, a miniature landscape placed under an old-fashioned Christmas tree.
 For the children, the tree was the most prized possession of Christmas, holding all the presents underneath for them to joyfully open on Christmas day.